Monar/bem-names/README.md

 Advanced generator of bem-like class names. `bemNames` can follow any BEM naming convention and allow easy transition between any of them.
-It also supports the transition between classic [classnames][classnames] as well as [css-Modules](https://github.com/css-modules/css-modules).
+It also supports a transition between classic [classnames][classnames] as well as [css-Modules](https://github.com/css-modules/css-modules).

 ## Install